WoodardEric/Medea-Music-Player/README.md

 6) Add a system environment variable named PORTAUDIO that points to the directy where you cloned portaudio

-This step is similar to in the video on building wxWidgets But this guide also goes through environment variables https://www.computerhope.com/issues/ch000549.htm
+This step is similar to the video on building wxWidgets But this guide also goes through environment variables https://www.computerhope.com/issues/ch000549.htm